Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 Image Credit: reddit.com (Images are enhanced with advanced AI Technology to improve quality)

-Upgrading from a MERV-8 furnace filter to a MERV-13 costs about $25 and catches 90% of airborne particles before they settle on surfaces.
+The fix isn’t more cleaning.
+It’s filtration.
+Stepping up from a MERV-8 furnace filter to a MERV-13 costs about $25, roughly a month of one streaming service.
+And it catches most airborne particles before they ever land.

 8. How Your Furniture Faces